Midwest Behavior Solutions

 Owner

 Alyssa Johnson is a Licensed and Board Certified Behavior Analyst (BCBA).
-She received her B.S. in Psychology from Washington State University and her M.A. in Professional Behavior Analysis from Florida Institute of Technology.
-She is currently a doctoral student at The Chicago School of Professional Psychology.
+She received her B.S. in Psychology from Washington State University, her M.A. in Professional Behavior Analysis from Florida Institute of Technology, and her PhD in Behavior Analysis with an emphasis in OBM from The Chicago School.
 Alyssa began working in the field as a Registered Behavior Technician (RBT) working with autistic children and instantly fell in love with the application of applied behavior analysis.
 Building trust and rapport with her clients has always been the best part of the field for her.
 Alyssa has experience with in-home therapy, clinic therapy, and school setting services.
 She ensures that she supports her clients' autonomy at all times and works closely with families to ensure the most meaningful outcomes.
 Alyssa is passionate about supporting the voices of the autistic community and hopes to continue to build relationships with the community she serves.
 This passion was fueled by her son's autism diagnosis.

 .jpeg)